computer-reinvention/ChainFactory/README.md

 Remember that this is just an overview - experiment with the examples to discover more possibilities!

 ## Getting Help
-- Check the examples folder for common patterns
+- Check the examples folder for common patterns.
-- Break complex chains into smaller, reusable pieces
 - Ping me directly on email: garkotipankaj [at] gmail.com